 - Be patient: It is definitely challenging to maneuver through crowds with a wheelchair with people stepping in front of you.

 - Make yourself more visible.
-If you are new to using a wheelchair at Disneyland you'll find people's eyes are looking up instead of down, so they don't see you right away.
+If you are new to using a wheelchair at Disneyland you'll find people's eyes are looking up instead of down.
+That means they might not see you right away.
 Wear light-up necklaces at night or string some battery-operated lights on your chair or ECV to stand out.
-Decorate the chair more Disney-like if you want to draw attention to it or attach a balloon to it.
+Decorate the chair more Disney-like if you want to draw attention to it or attach a balloon or high flag to it.

 - Consult park maps and the Disneyland app for companion restrooms and important attraction information.